fsprojects/FAKE/help/markdown/fake-commandline.md

 -f, --script <script.fsx>
                         The script to execute (defaults to `build.fsx`).
 ```
-Please refer to the [Fake.Core.CommandLineParsing](core-commandlineparsing.html) documentation for a explanation of the synax.
+Please refer to the [Fake.Core.CommandLineParsing](core-commandlineparsing.html) documentation for an explanation of the synax.

 For now fake only supports the `run` and `build` subcommands which are basically equivalent to the Fake as you know it, but more are planned in the future.
 In general you should use the `run` subcommand in scripting when you use parameters, because it is safer in regards to adding options without breaking.
 Use `build` to have a more dense workflow in the command line